 In this activity, we will explore the beneficial roles of certain foods – from mother’s milk to tea and chocolate - for our brain.

 In this article, the focus is another class of molecules: the essential fatty acids.

 What are essential fatty acids?

 Fatty acids are the components of fats – just like the legs are the component of a chair.
 They consist in strings of carbon and hydrogen atoms, and their length can be very short (such as valeric acid, contained in the plant valerian), very long (such as Eicosapentaenoic acid, or EPA, found in fish oil) or anything in between these extremes.

-Although there are tens of different fatty acids, only two of them have been identified as nutrients that we must assume through our diet: alpha-linoleic acid (ALA) and linoleic acid.
-Another fatty acid, docosahexaenoic acid (or DHA), is conditionally essential: while our body needs it, it can synthetize it, with some exceptions: for instance, during the first period of life.
+Although there are many different fatty acids, only two of them have been identified as nutrients that we must assume through our diet: alpha-linoleic acid (ALA) and linoleic acid.
+Another fatty acid, docosahexaenoic acid (or DHA), is conditionally essential: while our body needs it, it can synthetize it, with some exceptions (e.g. during the first period of life).

 What foods are good sources of essential fatty acids and omega-3s?